All Episodes

 It reminds me during Clinton Lewinsky.

-Every night, during the Clinton Lewinsky scandal, you watch NBC, MSNBC, and every Democrat strategist from Lammy Davis on down was the American people don't want this.
+Every night during the Clinton Lewinsky scandal, you watch NBC, MSNBC, and every Democrat strategist from Lammy Davis on down was the American people don't want this.

-The American people don't want any of it.
+The American people don't want anything.

-American people don't think there's anything wrong with this.
+The American people don't think there's anything wrong with this.

-The American people are fine with it.
+The American people are fine with.

-American people think there's too much into the American people want the Republicans to shut up and can start to go away and let the president get back to work.
+American people want the Republicans to shut up and Ken Starter to go away and let the president get back to work.

 There was no such evidence, but they just kept saying that there was.